okiabrian123/Automation-test-script-mobile-Application-with-Appium-in-Java/README.md

-# Automation Test With Appium in Java - Mobile Application testing (Android & iOS)
+# Automation Test With Appium In Java - Mobile Application Testing (Android & iOS)
 This repository contains automated test scripts for browser testing on Android and iOS mobile devices using Appium and Selenium.
 The tests are designed to run on mobile devices, utilizing the Chrome browser for Android and Safari browser for iOS.

 ## Prerequisites